 Begin by sitting on the floor on your side.
 Extend both feet out.
 You can place one foot on top of the other or place your top foot in front of the bottom one.
 Place your lower arm underneath you and bent at the elbow for support.
 The elbow should be right below the shoulder.
 Stretch the other arm straight up in the air.
 While engaging your abs, lift your hips so your body is in a straight line.
 Hold the hips up and tighten the abs.
 Now do a rotation.
 Bend the upper arm as you start to reach underneath your body as you rotate.
 Hold the rotation for two to three seconds, then rotate the arm and body back to the starting position.
 Continue this exercise for 45–60 seconds, then repeat the exercise on the other side.

 Option: If you don’t feel strong enough for this exercise yet, you can do it with the bottom leg bent and knee on the floor and top leg extended, but still keep hips lifted and abs engaged for the duration of the exercise.

-You can also incorporate exercises to strengthen your core to prevent lower back pain.
+You can also incorporate exercises to prevent lower back pain.

 If you experience in pain associated with performing any of these exercises, discontinue immediately.
 You may need to build strength slowly in order to perform the entire routine.